 An outcome of this work has been the development of an online induction program for secondary science teachers, the Teacher Induction Network (TIN).
-TIN was developed through a National Science Foundation Noyce grant, Improving Mathematics, Physics and Chemistry Teaching (IMPACT) and was recognised as a Promising Practice from the Association of Public and Land-grant Universities in 2012.
+TIN was developed through a National Science Foundation Noyce grant, Improving Mathematics, Physics and Chemistry Teaching (IMPACT) and was recognized as a Promising Practice from the Association of Public and Land-grant Universities in 2012.

 Joel Donna (2009).
 Surviving and Thriving as a New Science Teacher: Exploring the Role of Comprehensive Online Induction (currently faculty at UW-River Falls).

 Joshua Ellis (2015).
 Develop, Discuss, and Decide,: How New Science Teachers Use Technologies to Advance Their Practice (currently faculty at Michigan Tech).

 National policy documents call for the need to increase the number of students entering STEM fields have created an urgent call for improving science education through new educational approaches that focus on the hands-on, interdisciplinary, and socially relevant aspects of STEM, specifically highlighting the role of engineering.
 However, there is no common understanding on the nature of STEM education as an integrated or multidisciplinary endeavor.
 One of the biggest educational challenges for K-12 STEM education is that few general guidelines or models exist for using STEM integration approaches.
 My work in this area has focused on understanding teachers’ perceptions of STEM integration and professional development models to assist teachers in implementing new STEM standards.